 I love books!
 Or I should say the written word since books are largely going electronic!
 I quickly knocked out this little fun module in spare time because I want to use it and hope others find it useful as well.

-- Module categories: Content, Content Display, Filters/Editors, Media, Third-party Integration
+- Module categories: Content, Content Display, Education, Filters/Editors, Media, Third-party Integration

 - Automated tests: Enabled